Function definitions

 Contained in the ill-conditioned - ill-conditioned function group.

-F36: Sharp ridge/Sum of Different Powers
+F36: Sharp ridge/Sum of different powers

 Combination of the sharp ridge function (f13 in the bbob suite) and the sum of different powers function (f14 in the bbob suite).